Monolithos Castle Rhodes – Local Guide, History, Beaches & How to Visit (2026)

 Why Monolithos Is My Number One Place in Rhodes (Yes, Even Above Lindos)

-If I had to rank the best things to do in Rhodes Greece, Monolithos would sit firmly at number one — not because it’s famous, but because it doesn’t try to be.
+If I had to rank the Best Things To do in Rhodes Greece, Monolithos would sit firmly at number one — not because it’s famous, but because it doesn’t try to be.

 Places like Lindos and Rhodes Old Town attract crowds for good reason.
 They’re beautiful, iconic, and rich in history.
 But they’re also busy, structured, and often experienced at someone else’s pace.